laurensdeprez/ConicHedging/README.md

 ConicHedging
 ============
-Code to perform hedging in the conic finance framework inspired by the book "Applied Conic Finance" by D. Madan and W. Schoutens
+Code to perform hedging in the conic finance framework inspired by the book Applied Conic Finance by D. Madan and W. Schoutens and implemented as part of a thesis project

 **License:** BSD 3-clause, see [LICENSE](LICENSE).